 Responsibilities of Board Members include:

-- Attend the Leadership Orientation program in January and Board of Director meetings on a monthly basis (the President will set the schedule for meetings);
+Attend the Leadership Orientation program in January and Board of Director meetings on a monthly basis (the President will set the schedule for meetings);

 Adhere to the Policy Manual and Bylaws and fulfill fiduciary duties of care, loyalty and obedience;

 Determine and advance CCIAOR’s mission, purpose and strategic plan and shape the development of policies and initiatives that keep the organization on track;

 Conduct organizational planning, ensure adequate resources and provide resource and financial oversight including approval of the annual budget;

 Promote the organization and the value of being a REALTOR® and serve as a communication liaison between CCIAOR and its REALTOR® and affiliate members;

 Keep abreast of technology, business and regulatory changes that impact CCIAOR and its REALTOR® and affiliate members.